 This section of the report presents the percentage responses to two summary items on the survey.
-Near the end of each survey, students are asked to respond on a 1 to 7 scale to two summary items: 1) How would you rate your overall satisfaction with this program?
+Near the end of each survey, students are asked to respond on a scale of 1 to 7 to two summary items: 1) How would you rate your overall satisfaction with this program?
 2) Would you recommend this program to other adult learners?

-The 2008 National Adult Learners Satisfaction-Priorities Report reveals that at four-year colleges and universities, 78% of adult learners are satisfied or very satisfied with their experience and 84% would probably or definitely recommend the program to other adult students.
-Similarly at two-year institutions, 71% of adult learners are satisfied or very satisfied and 78% would probably or definitely recommend the program to other adult students.
+The 2011 National Adult Learners Satisfaction-Priorities Report reveals that at four-year colleges and universities, 74 percent of adult learners are satisfied or very satisfied with their experience and 79 percent would probably or definitely recommend the program to other adult students.
+Similarly, at two-year institutions, 72 percent of adult learners are satisfied or very satisfied and 80 percent would probably or definitely recommend the program to other adult students.

-This indicates that adult learners overall are very pleased with their experiences and feel that institutions are doing a good job in delivering education to adult students.
-As indicated in the list of challenges which appeared earlier in this report, there is still room for improvement in some key areas, but overall, colleges are doing performing well in this area.
+Overall, this indicates that adult learners are very pleased with their experiences and feel that institutions are doing a good job in delivering education to adult students.
+As indicated in the list of challenges which appeared earlier in this report, there is still room for improvement in some key areas, but overall, colleges are performing well in this area.